Kris Twardek: Sligo Rovers

 After being released by Millwall, Twardek joined Irish club Sligo Rovers on 3 July 2018.
 Twardek made his Sligo Rovers debut, where he came on as a substitute for Caolan McAleer in the 69th minute, in a 2–1 loss against Bray Wanderers on 8 July 2018.
 He scored his first goal for the club on 1 March 2019 against Finn Harps in a 2–1 victory.
 Twardek was acknowledged as the club's Player of the Month in July and August 2019.
 He left the club at the end of the 2019 season.

 Bohemians

 In November 2019, Twardek signed for Bohemians ahead of the 2020 season.
 He scored his first goal for the club in a 2-0 league win over his former side Sligo Rovers on 24 April 2020 in Dalymount Park.
 Twardek was named February Player of the Month by the club's fans via an online poll.

 Jagiellonia Białystok

 On 2 October 2020 Ekstraklasa club Jagiellonia Białystok announced they had signed Twardek.

 FK Senica

 After terminating his contract with Jagiellonia through a mutual agreement, Twardek signed with FK Senica of the Fortuna Liga.
 He debuted in the league on 1 August 2021 in a home fixture against Spartak Trnava, which concluded in a 2–1 victory for Senica.

 Return to Bohemians

 In December 2021, it was announced that Twardek would return to League of Ireland Premier Division club Bohemians on a multi-year contract.
+After two seasons with the club, Twardek departed after the 2023 season.

+Atlético Ottawa

+On 30 January 2024, it was announced that Twardek had signed a two-year contract, with an option for a third year, with Canadian Premier League club Atlético Ottawa.
+On 13 April 2024, he scored in his debut in the season opener against York United FC.

+Valour FC

+On January 10, 2025, Canadian Premier League club Valour FC announced that Twardek had signed a one-year contract with them for 2025, with an option for 2026.